Legal Requirements for Businesses: A Checklist

 Understanding your specific obligations is the first step.
 Federal bodies like the Occupational Safety and Health Administration (OSHA) provide guidance, but the real requirements are often found in your state’s laws.
 These rules can be surprisingly detailed, covering everything from where an AED must be placed to how often it needs to be inspected.
 On top of that, certain industries face stricter requirements than others.
 Navigating these rules is key to not only ensuring safety but also protecting your organization from potential negligence claims.
 The good news is that Good Samaritan laws offer a layer of legal protection, but that protection often hinges on having a well-managed and compliant AED program.

-Understanding Federal and OSHA Guidance
+What Do Federal and OSHA Guidelines Say?

 Let’s start at the top.
 Currently, there is no federal law that requires all businesses to have an AED on-site.
 OSHA encourages workplaces to include AEDs as part of their first-aid and emergency response programs, but it stops short of a mandate for most industries.
 Instead, federal guidance focuses on ensuring a safe workplace, which can be interpreted to include readiness for cardiac emergencies, especially in high-risk environments.